On this page

 Changes to standpipes

-Potable (drinking) water standpipes in Euroa and Violet Town will close from 12pm on Thursday 22 May 2025.
+Potable (drinking) water standpipes in Euroa and Violet Town reopened on Tuesday 30 July 2025..

 For further information or queries regarding potable standpipe access, please call our Customer Team during office hours on 03 5832 4800.